Who We Are

-Paul Maddon is a biotechnology entrepreneur who serves as Vice Chairman of the Board of Progenics Pharmaceuticals, Inc., a publicly traded biopharmaceutical company.
-He founded Progenics in 1986 while an MD-PhD student at Columbia University and served as Chairman, Chief Executive Officer, and Chief Science Officer until retiring in 2012.
+Paul Maddon is a biotechnology entrepreneur who was the founder and is the Retired Chairman of the Board of Progenics Pharmaceuticals, Inc., a publicly traded biopharmaceutical company.
+He founded Progenics in 1986 while an MD-Ph.D. student at Columbia University and served as Chairman, Chief Executive Officer, and Chief Science Officer until retiring in 2012.

 Maddon is a molecular virologist and immunologist.
 He isolated the gene encoding CD4 and demonstrated that CD4 serves as the primary receptor for entry of the AIDS virus (HIV) into immune system cells.
 While at Progenics, Maddon and his collaborators discovered that a second receptor, CCR5, is also required for HIV entry.
 PRO 140, a monoclonal antibody to CCR5 designed to treat HIV infection, is now being tested in phase 2 clinical trials.